KendiLorna/Hospital-Data-Analysis/README.md

 # Hospital-Data-Analysis
-An analysis of hospital data using SQL and Tableau.
+An analysis of hospital data using SQL and Power BI.

 ## OVERVIEW